+Some security flaws of the new WPA3 have already been exposed.
 Network security has always been a debate with constant advances in technology.
 However, many people out there still do not know much about network security.
-This does not stop geeky or talented tech minded individuals or group of people from hunting for possible vulnerabilities or flaws.
+This does not stop geeky or talented tech-minded individuals or group of people from hunting for possible vulnerabilities or flaws.

-Though, Wi-Fi passwords are now tougher to crack, each of its protocols has had its fair share of flaws.
-What is surprising is that, the fairly new WPA3 ( Wi-Fi Protected Access protocol version 3) still remains vulnerable to attack, thanks to some serious flaws in design.
+Though Wi-Fi passwords are now tougher to crack, each of its protocols has had its fair share of flaws.
+What is surprising is that the reasonably new WPA3 ( Wi-Fi Protected Access protocol version 3) still remains vulnerable to attack, thanks to some serious flaws in the design.

 - WPA3-Transition mode is one of the remarkable things of the WPA3 protocol.
 This brings backwards-compatible with older ones which otherwise do not support it.
 Unfortunately, this backwards-compatible process can be exploited.
 This is because it allows for networks to support both WPA3 and WPA2 using the same password.
-This potentially allows an attacker the ability to create a malicious WPA2 network with same SSID as the original.
+This potentially allows an attacker the ability to create a malicious WPA2 system with the same SSID as the original.
 Client devices in the transition mode will then connect to the malicious network using WPA2, leaving the handshake exposed.
-Many newer devices were tested and found to have the flaw, but it remains a serious concern especially in low cost devices.
+Many newer methods were tested and found to have the flaw, but it remains a serious concern, especially in low-cost devices.

 In conclusion, a strong password on your network is strongly recommended, while we hope for resolutions in the future.

 Did you know with your Wi-Fi connection and a web browser, you can connect to Google Meet for free?
 Check it out here.